TobikoData/sqlmesh/docs/reference/notebook.md

 %context path_to_sqlmesh_project
 ```

-### Quick start project
+### Quickstart project

-If desired, you can create the [quick start example project](../quick_start.md) with the Python `init_example_project` function.
+If desired, you can create the [quickstart example project](../quick_start.md) with the Python `init_example_project` function.
 The function requires a default SQL dialect for the project's models; this example uses `snowflake`:

 ```python
 from sqlmesh.cli.example_project import init_example_project